 The goal is to generate a series of dates by month based on a given start date.
 In the current version of Excel, the easiest way to solve this problem is to use the SEQUENCE function inside the EDATE function like this:

 The result is a series of 12 dates, incremented by one month, beginning on June 1, 2023, and ending on May 1, 2024.
 At a high level, this formula uses the EDATE function to return 12 dates one month apart, and it uses the SEQUENCE function to create the numeric array needed to perform this operation in one step.

-The EDATE function moves forward or backwards in time in one-month increments from a given start date.
-The SEQUENCE function is a dynamic array function that can generate multiple results that "spill" onto the worksheet in a "spill range".
+The EDATE function moves forward or backward in time in one-month increments from a given start date.
+The generic syntax for EDATE looks like this:

-This array is returned to as the months argument inside the EDATE function.
 EDATE then returns 12 dates, beginning with the date in B5.
-Excel dates are stored as serial numbers, so the output looks like this:
+Because Excel dates are stored as large serial numbers, the result is an array like this:

 End of month

-To generate a series of "end of month" dates, you use the EOMONTH function instead of EDATE.
-The formula in F5 is:
+To generate a series of "end of month" dates, you can use the EOMONTH function instead of EDATE like this:

 Month names only

-To generate a list of twelve month names starting from the current month you can wrap the formulas above in the TEXT function:
+To generate a list of month names (instead of actual dates), you can wrap the formula above in the TEXT function:

 The TEXT function will use the custom number format "mmmm" to convert each date into a text string equal to the month name.
 The format "mmmm" tells the TEXT function to extract the full month name from a given date.